harring/python_chat/README.md

 2. **Client Connection:**

 * Run client.py to start a client instance.
 The script prompts for the server's IP address, port, and a username.
+Alternatively the user can save their details in a file named "user_config.json" with the following format:

+  `{
+    "username" : "example_username",
+    "server_ip" : "127.0.0.1",
+    "server_port" : 5000
+}`

 * Once connected, clients can send messages to the chat, which are then broadcast to all other connected clients.
 * Clients receive real-time messages from others until they decide to exit by typing /exit.
 * Server public key and user private key is to be stored in the same directory as the script.
 These should be named: server_public_key.pem and client_private_key.pem